Research Shows Meth Abuse Linked to Parkinson’s Disease

 Women at a Higher Risk from Meth Side Effects

 After analyzing the data for every possible variable, the study’s authors felt “comfortable” that it was only meth side effects that were related to the development of Parkinson’s disease.

 While the researchers saw that meth users were more likely to develop Parkinson’s than non-users, they also noticed another bizarre trend.
 Women who used meth were around five times more likely to develop Parkinson’s than women who didn’t use meth.

 That sort of gender bias is unusual to find for any disease.
-Not only is this an incredibly clear gender bias, it also flies in the face of current knowledge about Parkinson’s disease.
+Not only is this an incredibly clear gender bias, but it also flies in the face of current knowledge about Parkinson’s disease.
 Women are generally less likely to develop Parkinson’s disease than are men.
 Co-author of the paper Karen Curtain believes that so many women who develop Parkinson’s as a result of meth side effects should be very concerning.

-Treatment for Parkinson’s May be Less Effective for Women
+Treatment for Parkinson’s Less Effective for Women